vacp2p/vac.dev/_posts/2020-09-25-waku-v2-update.md

 Chat](https://github.com/vacp2p/waku-web-chat/).
 This quick hack wouldn't be possible without the people behind [js-libp2p-examples](https://github.com/libp2p/js-libp2p-examples/) and [js-libp2p](https://github.com/libp2p/js-libp2p) and all its libraries.
+These are people like Jacob Heun, Vasco Santos, and Cayman Nava.
+Thanks!

 It consists of a brower implementation, a NodeJS implementation and a bootstrap server that acts as a signaling server for WebRTC.
 It is largely a bastardized